jaehoonLee/ForwardNeck/README.md

 JaeHoon Lee, ByoungSoo Jeon, ByeokSan Lee, Soya Park

 ### What it is?
-This program is about Forward Neck Posture Detection System.
+This program is about Forward Head Posture Detection System.
 It is made by django and head tracker js.

 ### How to use?
 You can just start django manage.py to initiate program.
-To use detection system, you should preset your normal postion and forward neck posture position.
+To use detection system, you should preset your normal postion and forward head posture position.
 After clicking start button, your program will start.